mw55309/genedateR/README.md

 # genedateR
-R code to detect gene names converted to dates in R
+R code to detect gene names converted to dates in Excel

 The code basically finds numbers stored as text in Excel sheets that are in a range that would convert to a date in the last ~30 years